 - London - 0207 517 4800

 Students must also advise when necessary anyone involved in transporting them to placement.
-This includes the relevant Education Partnership Team when they have arranged transport on a student’s behalf.
+This includes the Placement Unit Team when they have arranged transport on a student’s behalf.

 The University is committed to challenging and tackling discrimination and to actively promote equality and good relations across all areas of its activity including school placements.